OliveScience/OliveScience.github.io/blog/_posts/2020-09-25-Cross-Validation-in-R-and-Python.md

   - Leave **p** Out Cross-Validation: [Explanation](Cross-Validation-in-R-and-Python.html#leave-p-out-cv)
   - k-Fold Cross Validation: [R](Cross-Validation-in-R-and-Python.html#k-fold-cv-in-r) and [Python](Cross-Validation-in-R-and-Python.html#k-fold-cv-in-python)

-Which is the best method for my task?
+You might be asking, "Which is the best method for my task?".
 Well, that depends.
 Leave p Out Cross-Validation can be computationally expensive, and maybe you can glean the same info from a 80/20 hold out cross validation.
 Perhaps the modeling task needs to meet strict prediction criteria before being deployed into production, so maybe you'll consider i-Nested k-Fold CV.
 It will be up to the Data Scientist to determine how they want to validate the performance of their models.
 Below I show case how each method is implemented in R and Python.
 Click on the programming language next to any method to skip ahead to that method's implementation.

 ## How to Cross Validate